8ta4/pun/DONTREADME.md

 No way.
 The scoring process occasionally needs manual babysitting.
 API calls might fail, models might return garbage, or other random stuff can go wrong.
 Since it costs real money to run these LLM calls, I don't want to blindly retry in an automated pipeline.
 It's the kind of process I want to run manually, check the results, and then commit when I'm satisfied.

+> Are the recognizability scores guaranteed to be reproducible?

+No way.
+Reproducibility is not guaranteed for the following reasons:

+- Even with temperature set to zero, many LLMs still aren't deterministic.

+- Remote model providers may update their models.

 ## Substitution